 Codenomicon, a Finland-based security vendor and a Google researcher discovered the bug on April 4 in the Open Secure Socket Layer, a protocol that encrypts communications between websites and user devices.
 The pinging of messages back and forth is known as the “heartbeat.”
 As a result, Codenomicon researchers named the defect, “Heartbleed.”

-“The Heartbleed bug allows anyone on the web to read the memory of systems protected by vulnerable versions of the OpenSSL softwar,” says Codenomicon CEO, David Chartier.
+“The Heartbleed bug allows anyone on the web to read the memory of systems protected by vulnerable versions of the OpenSSL software,” says Codenomicon CEO, David Chartier.

 Heartbleed potentially affects a large percentage of internet users across the globe, because OpenSSL is the most conventional open source security implementation used to encrypt traffic on the web.

 Security specialist and blogger, Bruce Schneier, says the security flaw is “catastrophic.”
 On his blog, Schneier says, “Half a million sites are vulnerable, including mine.
 On a scale of 1 to 10, this is an 11.”
-The question he poses is whether or not the two year old bug was an accident or intentional.
-“My guess is accident, but I have no proof.”
+The question he poses is whether or not the two-year-old bug was an accident or intentional.
+“My guess is an accident, but I have no proof.”